Iron Deficiency Anemia (IDA)

 • Diagnostic tests: Confirmed anemia with microcytosis and hypochromia, low ferritin, decreased TSAT, and elevated TfR.
 Bone marrow aspirate confirms iron deficiency.

-General laboratory tests for IDA
+General laboratory tests for iron deficiency anemia (IDA)

 Peripheral blood film reveals microcytic hypochromic anemia with pencil shaped cells and sometimes target cells.
 The distortion of the red cell morphology is highly dependent on the severity of anemia in the patient.
 These are mainly for the indications of hypochromic microcytic anemia.
 To get proper confirmation, further tests need to be carried out.